ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 9.4 RBAC Design

 RBAC is implemented based on the least privilege principle.
-The security groups reflect necessary roles within the organization, and permissions are assigned to these groups, not individual users.
+The security groups reflect necessary roles within the organisation, and permissions are assigned to these groups, not individual users.

 Key security groups:

-GG-IT-Admins: Full administrative access to the IT infrastructure.
+GG-IT-Admins: Administrative access scoped through delegation and group membership.

-GG-HR-Staff: Access to HR-related resources with no admin rights.
+GG-HR-Staff: Role-based access with no admin rights.

-GG-Server-Admins: Admin access to server resources.
+GG-Server-Admins: Admin access to server-related objects (as defined in the build).

-Security Group Usage
+Security group usage:

-To give users outside an OU the ability to perform privileged tasks, a security group is created and added to the OU's permissions.
+To give users outside an OU the ability to perform privileged tasks, a security group is created and permissions are applied to the group rather than the user.

-For example, if a user from the User Access Plane needs access to resources in the Computers OU:
+For example, if a user from the User Access Plane needs controlled access to administer an OU:

-A security group like GG-Computer-Admins is created.
+A security group is created.

-The user is added to this group.
+The user is added to the group.

-The group is granted the necessary permissions.
+The group is granted the required permissions at the OU scope.

-This ensures that access is specific and controlled, keeping the environment secure while enabling required actions without over-privileging users.
+This ensures access is specific and controlled, keeping the environment secure while enabling required duties without over-privileging users.

 9.5 Delegation and Least Privilege Enforcement

-Delegation in an Active Directory infrastructure must always respect the least privilege principle.
-Users should be granted privileges only to the minimum level required to carry out a specific task.
+Delegation in an Active Directory infrastructure has to respect least privilege.
+Users must be granted privileges only to the minimum level required to carry out a specific task.

-A security group must be defined where users inside that group receive delegated privileges.
-Delegation means that a user from one OU, for example, can perform specific actions within another OU that they are not a direct member of.
-This is possible because permissions are assigned to the security group at the OU level, not to the individual user.
-Each security group is designed to specialise in a particular operational area that other parts of the hierarchy may require at some point.
+A security group is defined where users inside that group receive delegated privileges.
+Delegation means a user from one OU can perform specific actions within another OU scope.
+This works because permissions are assigned to the security group at the OU level, not to the individual user.

 In this infrastructure, GG-IT-Admins includes the user ismail.admin, which is delegated control over the UserAccessPlane OU to reset passwords.
 This allows ismail.admin to reset the password of adam.khan, who resides within that OU.

 The only permission granted is the ability to reset passwords within that specific scope.
 No additional administrative rights are provided outside that boundary.

 Delegation must be carefully designed and applied.
-Granting excessive privileges, or allowing a lower-tier OU to modify objects within a higher-tier OU, would break governance structure and violate least privilege principles.
-This would weaken the environment and potentially expose it to security risks.
-Proper OU scoping and group-based delegation ensure administrative control remains controlled and predictable.
+Granting excessive privileges, or allowing a lower-tier OU to modify objects within a higher-tier OU, would break the governance model and violate least privilege principles.
+This would weaken the environment and expose it to security risks.

 9.6 Delegation Validation (Allow / Deny Outcome)